 Landscaping: The treatment of the ground surface with live plant materials normally grown in Livingston County such as, but not limited to, grass, ground cover, trees, shrubs, vines, and other live plant material.
 In addition, a landscape design may include other decorative natural or processed materials, such as wood chips, crushed stone, boulders or mulch.
-Various landscaping related terms are defined below. (as amended 10/04/21)
+Structural features such as fountains, pools, statues, and benches shall also be considered a part of landscaping if provided in combination with live plant material.
+Various landscaping related terms are defined below.

-a.
-Berm: A continuous, raised earthen mound comprised of non-toxic materials with a flattened top and sloped sides, capable of supporting live landscaping materials.
+- a.
+Berm: A continuous, raised earthen mound comprised of non-toxic materials with a flattened top and sloped sides, capable of supporting live landscaping materials. - b.

-- b.
 Buffer Zone: (see "Buffer Zone"). - c.
 Grass: Any of a family of plants with narrow leaves normally grown as permanent lawns. - d.
 Greenbelt: A strip of land of definite width and location reserved for the planting of a combination of shrubs, trees, and ground cover to serve as an obscuring screen or buffer for noise or visual enhancement. - e.
 Ground Cover: Low-growing plants that form a dense, extensive growth after one complete growing season, and tend to prevent weeds and soil erosion. - f.
 Hedge: A two (2) to three (3) foot tall row of evergreen or deciduous shrubs that are planted close enough together to form a solid barrier. - g.
 Parking lot landscaping: Landscaped areas located in and around a parking lot in specified quantities to improve the safety of pedestrian and vehicular traffic, guide traffic movement, improve the environment and improve the appearance of the parking area and site. - h.
 Planting: A young tree, vine or shrub that would be placed on or in the ground. - i.
-Landscape screening: Plantings of sufficient height, length, and opacity to form a visual barrier. (as amended 10/04/21) - j.
+Landscape Sereen or screening: A wall, wood fencing or combination of pPlantings of sufficient height, length, and opacity to form a visual barrier.
+If the screen is composed of non-living material, such material shall be compatible with materials used in construction of the main building, but in no case shall include wire fencing.

+- j.
 Shrub: A self-supporting, deciduous or evergreen woody plant, normally branched near the base, bushy, and less than fifteen (15) feet in height. - k.
 Tree: A self-supporting woody, deciduous or evergreen plant with a well-defined central trunk or stem which normally grows to a mature height of at least fifteen (15) feet. - 1.
-Ornamental tree: A deciduous tree which is typically grown because of its shape, flowering characteristics, or other attractive features, and which grows to a mature height of twenty-five (25) feet or less.
+Ornamental tree: A deciduous tree which is typically grown because of its shape, flowering characteristics, or other attractive features, and which grows to a mature height of twenty five (25) feet or less.